SPACESODA/marquee6k/README.md

 | `data-scrubbing` | `true` / number | `false` | Drag to scrub; `true` uses a 250ms resume delay, or pass a delay in ms |
 | `data-scrub-momentum` | `true` / `false` | `false` | Keep moving after scrubbing with decaying momentum |

-Scrubbing begins after ~10px of movement along the marquee axis.
-Release resumes after the delay unless tap-paused (or still hovering when `pausable` is true).
-If `scrubMomentum` is enabled, the marquee keeps moving briefly after release.

-While scrubbing, the marquee adds an `is-scrubbing` class; you can use it to disable text selection if needed.

 #### data-direction vs data-axis

 `data-direction` is explicit; `data-axis` is a shorthand for orientation and works with `data-reverse` to determine direction: